Cost to Build a Custom Home in Toronto?

 Custom Home$300/sq. ft.$360/sq. ft.

 Custom homes typically require a dedicated design-build process, permitting coordination, higher-end materials, and more advanced project management.
-These homes reflect the owner’s lifestyle and are built to last, which justifies the premium cost per square foot in Toronto.
+In Toronto, these homes often include upgraded building envelope details, higher-performing windows and insulation, and premium finishes that match the expectations of Toronto neighbourhoods—contributing to the higher cost per square foot.

 Custom home building costs per square foot in Toronto are influenced by multiple factors.
 Understanding these drivers can help you manage your project budget: